Mado Robin: Career

-Personal life

-At age 17, she married Alan Smith, an Englishman, who died shortly after World War II in a car crash.
-She had one daughter.

 Death and honors

 Robin died in Paris in 1960 from cancer (some sources state liver cancer, others leukaemia) a few days before the 1500th performance of Lakmé at the Opéra-Comique, which had organized the event for her birthday.

 A museum to her life, the Musée Mado Robin, opened in her home town in 2009.

 Videography

 In 1994, the Bel Canto Society released a video-cassette of her performances, entitled Mado Robin Live!; included are excerpts from Lakmé, Mireille, Rigoletto, Hamlet, Il barbiere di Siviglia and Lucia di Lammermoor.